Aerospike engine

 The aerospike engine is a type of rocket engine that maintains its aerodynamic efficiency across a wide range of altitudes.
 It belongs to the class of altitude compensating nozzle engines.
-Aerospike engines have been studied for several years and are the baseline engines for many single-stage-to-orbit (SSTO) designs and were also a strong contender for the Space Shuttle main engine.
-However, no such engine is in commercial production, although some large-scale aerospikes are in testing phases.
+Aerospike engines were proposed for many single-stage-to-orbit (SSTO) designs.
+They were a contender for the Space Shuttle main engine.
+However, as of 2023 no such engine was in commercial production, although some large-scale aerospikes were in testing phases.

-The terminology in the literature surrounding this subject is somewhat confusing—the term aerospike was originally used for a truncated plug nozzle with a very rough conical taper and some gas injection, forming an "air spike" to help make up for the absence of the plug tail.
-However, frequently, a full-length plug nozzle is now called an aerospike.
+The term aerospike was originally used for a truncated plug nozzle with a rough conical taper and some gas injection, forming an "air spike" to help make up for the absence of the plug tail.
+However, a full-length plug nozzle may also be called an aerospike.

 Principles

 The purpose of any engine bell is to direct the exhaust of a rocket engine in one direction, generating thrust in the opposite direction.
 The exhaust, a high-temperature mix of gases, has an effectively random momentum distribution (i.e., the exhaust pushes in any direction it can).
 If the exhaust is allowed to escape in this form, only a small part of the flow will be moving in the correct direction and thus contribute to forward thrust.
 The bell redirects exhaust moving in the wrong direction so that it generates thrust in the correct direction.
 Ambient air pressure also imparts a small pressure against the exhaust, helping to keep it moving in the "right" direction as it exits the engine.
 As the vehicle travels upward through the atmosphere, ambient air pressure is reduced.
 This causes the thrust-generating exhaust to begin to expand outside the edge of the bell.
 Since this exhaust begins traveling in the "wrong" direction (i.e., outward from the main exhaust plume), the efficiency of the engine is reduced as the rocket travels because this escaping exhaust is no longer contributing to the thrust of the engine.
 An aerospike rocket engine seeks to eliminate this loss of efficiency.

 Instead of firing the exhaust out of a small hole in the middle of a bell, an aerospike engine avoids this random distribution by firing along the outside edge of a wedge-shaped protrusion, the "spike", which serves the same function as a traditional engine bell.
 The spike forms one side of a "virtual" bell, with the other side being formed by the outside air.